ChenLi0111/Fotag/README.md

 A vertical scrollbar will appear as needed.<br />

 ## To start:<br />
-Type "./gradlew run" under a3 folder to run on macOS.<br />
+Use "./gradlew run" to run the application on macOS.<br />

 ## Development environment:<br />
 macOS High Sierra version 10.13.4<br />